art-emini/DuckEngine/README.md

 7. Make your changes.
 8. Test your changes on codesandbox by forking this [codesandbox](https://codesandbox.io/s/duckengine-test-7gfbt?file=/src/scene.js) and updating the duckengine.js file.
 (Or any other way you would like to test it.)
 9. Create a pull request.
-10. Wait for it to be reviewed and maybe merged.
+10. Wait for it to be reviewed and revised and possibly merged.

 ### Dev Scripts